corinnekim/corinnekim.github.io/_posts/2025-12-18-bayes-rule.md

 - `Handling Uncertainty`: For a new show, <span style="background-color: #fff5b1">the curve is wide.</span> The algorithm gives it the benefit of the doubt, occasionally pushing it to test the waters.

-- `Minimizing Opportunity Costs`: It instantly shifts traffic to the best performer, minimizing the regret of low-performing content.
+- `Minimizing Opportunity Costs`: It instantly shifts traffic to the best performer , minimizing the regret of low-performing content.

 - `Instant Feedback`: As soon as a user clicks (or ignores), the probability <span style="background-color: #fff5b1">**updates.**</span> The model learns to promote viral hits and bury flops much faster than rigid testing.